 The airport offers a free holiday connection (available approximately mid-November to 1st week of January) which delivers you from the airport to the Metro Blue Line Wardlow Station.

-Car rentals are handled in the Airport Ground Transportation Center, located across from the airport terminal.
-Onsite car rental agencies include Avis, Budget, Enterprise, Hertz and National/Alamo.
+Car rentals are handled in the Airport Ground Transportation Center, located across from the terminal.
+Onsite car rental agencies include Alamo • Avis • Budget • Enterprise • Hertz • National.
+Visit our travel partner at Tripadvisor to search for car rentals deals.

-Several area hotels provide airport transportation service as a courtesy to their guests.
-Here are a few hotels offering airport shuttle service: Courtyard Long Beach Airport • Holiday Inn Long Beach Airport Hotel • Hotel Current • Marriott Long Beach • Quality Inn Near Long Beach Airport • Residence Inn by Marriott Long Beach.
+Several area hotels provide airport shuttle service: Courtyard Long Beach Airport • Holiday Inn Long Beach Airport Hotel • Hampton Inn Long Beach Airport • Holiday Inn Long Beach Airport • Long Beach Marriott • Marriott Long Beach • Staybridge Suites Long Beach Airport.

 Shuttle Buses and Private Transfers